-Blacklists for Mobile Fraud
+What are Blacklists for Mobile Fraud:

-A mobile fraud blacklist is a database of known fraud signals.
-Any activity that matches the fraud provider’s blacklist is reported as fraud, and blocked when possible.
-Many anti-fraud solutions buy or maintain their own blacklists of DeviceIDs, bot signatures and IP addresses known to perpetrate fraud.
+A mobile fraud blacklist is a database of known fraud signal providers.
+Any publisher or source who’s behavior matches known fraud patterns is reported as fraud, and blocked when possible.
+Many anti-fraud solutions buy or maintain their own blacklists of Device IDs, bot signatures and IP addresses known to perpetrate fraud.
 Once added to a blacklist, all clicks and installs from a blacklisted source are automatically blocked.

-However, it is both cheap and easy for criminals to change both their IP addresses and their DeviceIDs, evading the real-time protection offered by most blacklists.
+It is both cheap and easy for criminals to change both their IP addresses and their Device IDs, evading the real-time protection offered by most blacklists.
 Additionally, only data providers with massive, real-time databases as well as advanced machine learning capabilities can identify fraudulent devices and IP addresses quickly and efficiently to deliver meaningful real-time protection.
-Similarly, many fraud providers blacklist only a couple of bot signatures, as developing a bot signature database requires is very difficult.
+Similarly, many fraud providers blacklist only a couple of bot signatures, as developing the required database for bot signatures requires massive resources.

 When selecting a fraud protection solution, consider the role of “first-party” versus “third-party” blacklists, the scale of databases and overall mobile fraud experience.
 Providers relying entirely on third-party blacklists present ideal targets for fraudsters.
 For this reason, anti-fraud solutions that utilize first-party blacklists and global anti-fraud databases offer inherently superior protection.
 AppsFlyer’s database is the largest in the industry, covering 98% of all mobile devices worldwide.
 A constantly learning and improving machine learning algorithm provides the safest choice for your mobile attribution, protecting your activity during and post install.